omarfq/BooksReviewApp/readme.md

 # Book Reviews App

 This app lets you create an account to submit your custom made reviews of your favorite books.
+This is a very basic CRUD implementation.

 ## Getting Started